13 Top-Rated Tourist Attractions in Norwich, UK

 The delightful Bressingham Steam & Gardens tourist attraction is home to a unique collection of vintage steam locomotives and traction engines, as well as the five-acre Dell Garden.
 In addition to a collection of standard gauge locomotives, the museum operates three distinct narrow garage lines around the property, plus a 1.5-mile length of track.
 For a memorable experience, take one of the train driving courses.

 Also on-site is a museum of railway memorabilia, an extensive fire engine collection, and a Victorian steam carousel with a steam-driven organ.
 Bressingham is also home of the Dad's Army Appreciation Society and its recreation of fictional Walmington-on-Sea from the hit TV show of the same name.
 The nearby village is also worth exploring, in particular the 14th-century St. Mary The Virgin Church.

 Steam enthusiasts will also want to visit Strumpshaw Hall Steam Museum.
 This excellent museum is home to one of the country's largest collections of traction engines and vintage steamrollers (some 50 or more all told), many of which are still put through their paces at regular demonstrations and steam-themed events.
 Also fun for kids is a collection of vintage fairground rides, including a merry-go-round and a narrow gauge railway.

-Featured at this site is a display covering the history of the Royal Observer Corps, as well as a rare nosepiece of a Felixstowe F5 flying boat discovered in a garden after 60 years of use as a potting shed.
-Aviation fans will also want to visit the City of Norwich Aviation Museum in Horsham St. Faith, with its displays of aircraft such as the Vulcan, Dart Herald, and Vampire.
+A must-visit attraction for aircraft fans, the City of Norwich Aviation Museum in Horsham St. Faith features first-rate displays of aircraft such as the Vulcan, Dart Herald, and Vampire.
 Exhibits include memorabilia from the 8th Army Air Force stationed here in WWII.